seinecle/codapps/src/main/asciidoc/subdir/creating-a-form-two-methods_temp_slides.md

 Simply with 3 lines of code included in the file `MyApplication.java`:

 ==  !
-IMPORTANT:: we will now show some lines of code *but you are not supposed to understand them at this stage*.
+IMPORTANT: we will now show some lines of code *but you are not supposed to understand them at this stage*.
 It is simply to illustrate that Forms can be created with code.

 (scroll down a bit in NetBeans, as these lines are in the middle of the file):